-If you can create one that does not fit into any of the traditional conventions, like Jason Travis did below, then more power to you.
+If you can create one that does not fit into traditional conventions, as Jason Travis did below, then more power to you.
 I mean, with just a handful of items, he was able to paint a rich tapestry for each user.

 15. Include details like geographic location and salary range.

-Factors like location and salary are extremely useful, especially if your customer base is mostly in one geographic region.
-This user persona example from GB Lee made sure to feature both, but some guides omitted it completely.
+Location and salary are extremely useful, especially if your customer base is primarily in one geographic region.
+This user persona example from GB Lee featured both, but some guides omitted it completely.

-Think about how different customers living in LA and NYC are, or how different the rent is when living in San Francisco and Kansas City.
+Consider how different customers live in LA and NYC or how different the rent is when living in San Francisco and Kansas City.

-Those are massive things that you cannot afford to ignore, or your user persona guide will be a wasted effort.
+Those are massive things you cannot ignore, or your user persona guide will be a wasted effort.

-16. Use sliding scales to accurately define a user.
+16. Use sliding scales to define a user accurately.

 Generally speaking, the more specific your user persona guide is, the better.
 Take a look at the previous tip to see a few of those concrete factors.
 However, other sections or factors are better defined if there is a little more gray area.

-Like in this example, where personality traits are more accurate if they are graded on a scale.
+In this example, personality traits are more accurate if they are graded on a scale.
 It is better to say that Rory is a bit more introverted than extroverted.
 Labeling him at either extreme would paint an inaccurate picture.

 17. Assign each user persona example a real name.

-Thinking about these personas as actual customers or people can make the whole process of developing personas more effective.
-That is why I believe that assigning them a real name is so essential.
+Thinking about these personas as actual customers or people can make developing personas more effective.
+That is why assigning them a real name is so essential.

-Then you run the risk of your user persona guide being just another document that your team ignores.
-Your personas should guide your marketing plan.
+Then, you risk your user persona guide being another document your team ignores.
+Your personas should guide your multifamily marketing plan.

 18. Break down a day in the life of your user persona.